 The cornea is the clear “window” that allows light to pass into the eye.
 When the cornea is damaged, light rays entering the eye are scattered irregularly, decreasing one’s quality of vision.
 Medical and surgical therapies aim to maintain or restore corneal clarity.

-Bladeless Custom LASIK represents the most technologically advanced laser vision correction technique.
+Laser vision correction, which includes Custom LASIK and PRK, represents the most precise method to eliminate one’s glasses or contact lens prescription.
 Drs.
-Primack and Altman are the only doctors in Berks County to perform this procedure in the convenience of their office.
-Call our laser vision coordinator, Lucy Bagdonis, at 610-378-8500 to schedule a free Bladeless LASIK evaluation.
+Primack, Shah and Altman are the only cornea-trained doctors in Berks County with Bladeless LASIK, and all procedures are performed in the safety and comfort of their on-site laser suite in their fully licensed Wyomissing surgery center.
+Call our laser vision coordinator, Lucy Bagdonis, at 610-378-8500 to schedule a complimentary evaluation.

 What is DMEK?